 Together with Stewart M. McCauley & Morten H. Christiansen, we recently published a paper in the Journal of Memory and Language documenting Age-of-Acquisition effects for multiword phrases.

-The developmental trajectory of statistical learning
+The developmental trajectory

 The developmental trajectory of statistical learning (ISF funding 2016-2020)

 Infants, children and adults are capable of extracting recurring patterns from their environment through statistical learning (SL), an implicit learning mechanism that is considered to have an important role in language acquisition.
 Research over the past twenty years has shown that SL is present from very early infancy and found in a variety of tasks and across modalities.
 While SL is well established for infants and adults, little is known about its developmental trajectory during childhood, leaving several important questions unanswered.

 The proposed research aims to examine two major issues that have significant theoretical implications for our understanding of SL and that have been under-studied to date.
 The first is the nature of age-related changes in SL: does SL improve with age, like many other cognitive capacities, or is it an early-maturing capacity that does not change after infancy?
 The second is the nature of individual differences in SL: does SL vary between children, and if so, what are the sources and consequences of such variation for language learning?

 New paper out on the reliability of statistical learning tasks among children (Arnon, 2019).